Teacher of Music & Commercial/Music Technology

-We offer a wide range of benefits including a pension scheme, cycle to work scheme, free school lunches during term time, free onsite parking and enhanced maternity and paternity schemes.
+Tring Park offers a wide range of benefits including a pension scheme, cycle to work scheme, free school lunches during term time, an employee assistance programme, free onsite parking and enhanced maternity and paternity schemes.

 About the role